MDOT 701.02 Drafting a Purpose and Need Statement

 - Should avoid stating a solution as a purpose—as in—the purpose of the project is to build a bypass.
 Rather, it should indicate what transportation problem(s) are being addressed.

 - Where appropriate, it should be stated broadly enough so that more than one mode can be considered and multi-modal solutions are not dismissed prematurely.
-This should tie back to the “MPOMetropolitan Planning Organization strategy” in terms of modal options.
+This should tie back to the “MPO strategy” in terms of modal options.

 - Where appropriate, it should be stated broadly enough so that more than one alternative can be considered and alternatives are not dismissed prematurely.
 It should also be stated generically as to not eliminate a bundled set of mobility options or a “menu” of options.